 He is currently the principal at MJ Furniss and Associates, engaged in a wide range of consulting both in the US and internationally.
-Michael intermittently teaches at Humboldt State University in Forestry/Watershed and Environmental Engineering.
-He will teach the upper-division/graduate “Climate Change and Land Use” course (458/558) in the Fall of 2019.
+Michael intermittently teaches at Humboldt State University in Forestry/Watershed and Environmental Engineering, teaching “Climate Change and Land Use”, “Advanced Hydrology”, and “Climate and Energy”.

 He is dedicated to the accurate dissemination of earth and ecological science through innovative presentations, web products, publications, and workshops.
 During his time with the US Forest Service, Michael received 4 national awards, including the Chief’s Award for Excellence in Science and Technology, and was the second recipient of the Wagon Wheel Gap Award (best research hydrologist).
 Michael holds B.S. and M.S. degrees from the University of California at Berkeley in Soil Science and Forest Soils and Watershed Management.

 Michael recently led a team of 36 earth scientists and fish biologists in writing and publishing: “Water, Climate Change, and Forests”, a high-profile national publication on the intersection of these issues and resources.
 He also recently led a team of 24 earth scientists and specialists in a Pilot Climate Watershed Vulnerability Assessment project, in which a national forest from each of 9 regions in the US produced an Assessment of the vulnerability of water and watershed resources to climate change.

 Michael was a key member of a team that developed a codified set of Best Management Practices for California that was later applied to all the National Forests of the USA, and an effective low-cost monitoring system to detect failures and gauge BMP implementation and effectiveness.